lsst-sqre/nublado1/README.md

   pods using Role-Based Access Control: `kubectl create -f jld-hub-serviceaccount.yml`.

+* Create a ClusterRole (the Hub needs the ability to manipulate namespaces and pods and quotas in multiple namespaces): `kubectl create -f jld-hub-clusterrole.yml`.

-* Create a Role and a RoleBinding by copying `jld-hub-role.template.yml` and `jld-hub-rolebinding.template.yml` to working files, substituting the namespace.
-Create each of those with `kubectl -f` run against the working file.
+* Create a ClusterRoleBinding by copying `jld-hub-clusterrolebinding.template.yml` to a working file, substituting the namespace.
+Create it with `kubectl -f` run against the working file.

 * Next, create the Persistent Volume Claim: `kubectl create -f jld-hub-physpvc.yml`.
 The Hub needs some persistent storage so its